kareila/clean-all-the-things/README.md

 Bugs
 ----

 No known bugs, just features I haven't added yet.
-There's currently no way to delete a job or a region, although you can edit it to be something completely different.
 There's no way to temporarily suspend a job except to edit the frequency or increment amount to zero, and then set it back to the desired value when you want it to start running again.

-The database ships with two regions predefined, Upstairs and Downstairs.
-As I said above, you can rename them but not delete them from the app.
-There's no way to turn off the region feature if you don't need it; a job is always attached to a region.
-Of course, all things are possible if you want to edit the script and mess around with sqlite, but you're on your own with that.  :)
+A web interface is in development.
+It may not initially offer all the features of the command line interface.
+The CLI script will still need to be scheduled to run in maintenance mode to keep job statuses up to date, even if using the web interface exclusively to assign and track tasks.

 There are probably other features that will be obvious to anyone else that I just haven't thought of because they don't fit my intended usage of the app.